Washington set ambitious climate change goals, but installing wind farms is politically complicated

 According to The Spokesman Review, the proposal has caused tension between Inslee’s office and the Confederated Tribes and Bands of the Yakama Nation due to the project’s potential impact on Horse Heaven Hills.

 It isn’t the only wind project in the Evergreen State currently experiencing political pressure.
-A proposed wind project in Whitman County has drawn the ire of some residents who argue it would disrupt the rural nature of the community.
+A has drawn the ire of some residents who argue it would disrupt the rural nature of the community.

 “We’re gonna suddenly lose that with the littering of these towering beasts across our region,” resident Sunni Freyer said.